What is urban design?

 The council is committed to achieving the highest standards of design and as such has adopted a design charter.
 It sets out the core principles which guide the work of the Design Quality Initiative.

-Cllr Mark Ruffell, Cabinet Member for Planning and Infrastructure, is the Lead Councillor for Design.
+Cllr Simon Bound, Portfolio Holder for Communities, Planning and Infrastructure, is the Lead Councillor for Design.
 This role is to advocate the importance of good design at a strategic level and ensure that design issues play a central role in the development of the council's policies and strategies.

 Urban Design team